E. Maude Haak-Frendscho

 About

 E. Maude Haak-Frendscho (she/her) is an Easthampton, MA-based (ancestral Pocumtuc and Nipmuc lands) arts worker and serial collaborator.
 She programs experimental works that foreground process and experience, that strive to forge relationships of mutuality, and that are informed by social and spatial practices, as well as the embodied experiences of those phenomena.
-These works often take shape as site-specific and community-based projects (as a facilitator, curator, or project manager) and publications.
-She co-runs Neighboring Systems, a publication and event platform, is Creative Economy Coordinator for the Town of Belchertown, Community Engagement & Media Specialist for Cummington Cultural District, and a member of the Easthampton City Arts (ECA) Coordinating Committee.
-She has also been a collective member of Vox Populi Gallery, worked with Olney Culture Lab, Mural Arts Philadelphia, Headlands Center for the Arts, San Francisco Arts Commission Galleries, Southern Exposure, Pro Arts Gallery, Vera Project, Seattle Young People’s Project, Ong Ong, and Tooth & Claw Women's Zine Distro, among others.
+These works often take shape as site-specific and community-based projects and publications where she holds the role of curator, facilitator, or project manager.
+Haak-Frendscho co-runs Neighboring Systems, a publication and event platform, staffs the Cummington Cultural District, and is a member of the Easthampton City Arts (ECA) Coordinating Committee.
+She recently served as the Creative Economy & Cultural Planning consultant for the Town of Belchertown, and has also been a collective member of Vox Populi Gallery, worked with Olney Culture Lab, Mural Arts Philadelphia, Headlands Center for the Arts, San Francisco Arts Commission Galleries, Southern Exposure, Pro Arts Gallery, Vera Project, Seattle Young People’s Project, Ong Ong, and Tooth & Claw Women's Zine Distro, among others.

 “A poem can't do much but